groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

 Because we use different normalizer to normalize token.

-This option is its to reduce the shift of the position of the highlight.
+This option is its to reduce the shift of the position of the highlight as below.

 .. groonga-command
 .. include:: ../../example/reference/tokenizers/token-ngram-report-source-location.log